aryanmaq/how-to-testing/FAQs.md

 </figure>

 *Recommended Actions:*
-- Confirm that embedding is enabled in the [Power BI Admin Portal](https://app.powerbi.com/home).
+- Confirm that embedding is enabled in the [Power BI Admin Portal](https://app.powerbi.com/admin-portal).
 - Ensure that tenant settings are configured correctly.
-For detailed instructions, refer to the [technical documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/prepare/pre-deployment/set-up-and-configure-the-power-bi-tenant-settings#configure-the-tenant-settings).
+For detailed instructions, refer to the [LoadFAST: Technical Documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/prepare/pre-deployment/set-up-and-configure-the-power-bi-tenant-settings#configure-the-tenant-settings).

 **Unable to trigger the test**
 <figure>